Fossil Record

 Charles Darwin

 The fossil record, however, was a problem for Darwin.
-In the Origin of Species, while frequently mentioning “fossils” and occasionally mentioning “paleontology,”
+In The Origin of Species, while frequently mentioning “fossils” and occasionally mentioning “paleontology,”

 Darwin never used the phrase “fossil record.”
 He recognized that the fossil record, without transitional links, undermined his theory –